 You might have to portage in some places if there hasn't been much rain!

-If you have the confidence you can also paddle towards the sea and in the right boat have some fun surfing the waves at the river mouth!
+If you have the confidence you can also paddle towards the sea and in the right vessel have some fun surfing the waves at the river mouth!
+Or instead of heading seawards you can head up to the waterfall which is a delightful secret surprise that is hidden from the road and cannot be discovered any other way.

 Wilderness Ebb and Flow National Park is a very pleasant spot to canoe from and there is an extensive body of water to explore going up the river into the forest or down towards the sea.